 Exhibit B; Chris Paul

-Before the Warriors went to back-to-back-to-back NBA Finals (winning two championships), broke the Bulls’ 1996 regular-season wins mark, and Curry won back-to-back MVP awards, one of them being unanimous.
+Before the Warriors went to back-to-back-to-back NBA Finals (winning two championships), broke the Bulls’ 1996 regular-season wins mark, Curry won back-to-back MVP awards, one of them being unanimous.
 The Los Angeles Clippers were lauded as the next Western Conference darling.
 The Clippers had finally stepped out of the Los Angeles Lakers’ shadow and, for the first time, they were being regarded as Los Angeles’ team.
 But as quickly as they stepped out of the Lakers’ shadow they stepped into the Warriors’.
-They have lost to the Warriors nine straight times.
 With the Donald Sterling fiasco, injuries to key players at crucial times over the past few seasons, and the rise of the Warriors, the Clippers’ title chances dwindle with every day Chris Paul got older.
 He is now chasing a championship alongside James Harden in Houston.